DanielGilOrtiz/playwright-openweather/README.md

 # Automated API Testing for OpenWeather using Playwright

-This project contains automated API tests for the OpenWeatherMap Current Weather Data API using Playwright.
+This project contains automated API tests for the OpenWeather API using Playwright.

 ## Prerequisites